 Who is the mental health training for?

-- Our courses are aimed at all non-specialist mental health staff including teaching and pastoral staff, librarians, cleaners, technicians, facilities and catering staff, although mental health professionals are always welcome to attend.
+- Our training is aimed at all non-specialist mental health staff including teaching and pastoral staff, librarians, cleaners, technicians, facilities and catering staff, although mental health professionals are always welcome to attend.

 - Mental health training is essential for everyone as it encourages people to talk more freely about mental health, reduces stigma and creates a positive culture.